 A performance obligation is a promise in a contract with a customer to transfer a distinct good or service to the customer.
-Some of the contracts with customers contain a single performance obligation, while other contracts contain multiple performance obligations.
+The contracts with customers contain a single performance obligation.
 A contract's transaction price is allocated to each distinct performance obligation and recognised as revenue when, or as, the performance obligation is satisfied.
-When there are multiple performance obligations within a contract, the transaction price is allocated to each performance.